tgen

 }, 100) << std::endl;

-Generates a random instance from the set of valid sequences until a condition is met.
+Generates a random instance from the valid set until a condition is met.

 std::vector< T > to_std() const